fairlearn/fairlearn/docs/about/index.rst

 The toolkit aspires to include:

 - Fairness metrics and unfairness mitigation algorithms
-- Interactive dashboard for fairness assessment
+- An interactive dashboard for fairness assessment
 - Educational materials (comprehensive user guide, detailed case studies, white papers, etc.)

 Development of Fairlearn is firmly grounded in the understanding that fairness in AI systems is a sociotechnical challenge.
-Because there are many complex sources of unfairness&mdash;some societal and some technical&mdash;it is not possible to fully "debias" a system or to guarantee fairness.
+Because there are many complex sources of unfairness&mdash;some societal and some technical&mdash; it is not possible to fully "debias" a system or to guarantee fairness.
 Our goal is to enable humans to assess fairness-related harms, review the impacts of different mitigation strategies and then make trade-offs appropriate to their scenario.

-Fairlearn is a community-driven open source project, to be shaped through stakeholder engagement.
+Fairlearn is a community-driven open source project which is to be shaped through stakeholder engagement.
 Its development and growth are guided by the belief that meaningful progress toward fairer AI systems requires input from a breadth of perspectives, ranging from data scientists, developers, and business decision makers to the people whose lives may be affected by the predictions of AI systems.

 .. _code_of_conduct: